 There are a number of secruity issues I found with the doas port of slicer69.

-concatenate all supplied arguments using
+concatenates all supplied arguments using

 the maintainer replace them with